Ultimate Guide to Heavy Brows, Deep Furrows, and Eyebrow Sagging

 A good test for patients considering a blepharoplasty or brow lift is to try raising your eyebrows while looking in the mirror.
 If the appearance of your eyelids does not improve, you will most likely need a blepharoplasty procedure instead of - or in addition to - a brow lift.

 Having excess skin on the eyebrow ridge may require surgical correction.
-As a result, according to UCHealth, certain individuals may want to consider plastic surgery to correct their droopy upper eyelids while also undergoing a brow lift to raise their eyebrows.
+As a result, certain individuals may want to consider plastic surgery to correct their droopy upper eyelids while also undergoing a brow lift to raise their eyebrows.
 Whether the patient gained their sagging eyelids as a result of age, weak muscles, or was born with the condition, it can be critical to correct a situation that blocks a person's vision.

 Plastic surgery helps to tighten the upper eyelid muscles and get rid of excess skin.
 It is an important function to help keep the lids functioning properly since the eyelids blink approximately 18,000 times each day.
 With subtle incisions created in the upper eyelid creases, the treatment often results in an improved and natural-looking appearance with varying recovery times.